radiorabe/acr-webhook-receiver/README.md

 The received data is validated and stored in a JSONB field.
 There is a simple API to query the database.

+There is also a simple user-interface to consume the service.
+The code for the UI is in the [acr-webhook-receiver-ui repository](https://github.com/radiorabe/acr-webhook-receiver-ui).

 ## Requirements

 * PostgreSQL server